Google's Schmidt to visit Myanmar, an untapped telecoms market

 Myanmar is offering two operating licences for companies to build new telecoms infrastructure.

-MTN Group (MTNJ.J), Africa's largest mobile phone company, which is bidding for a licence, has said around 90 companies have expressed interest.
-(Additional reporting by Jeremy Wagstaff in Singapore and Alexei Oreskovic in San Francisco; Writing by Paul Carsten in Bangkok; Editing by Alan Raybould, Pravin Char and Richard Chang)
+MTN Group, Africa's largest mobile phone company, which is bidding for a licence, has said around 90 companies have expressed interest.